What is Hospice

 This is an offering of companionship, information and alternative modalities to enhance a person's life through their dying time.
 We provide a comfortable and safe environment for clients to live and learn.
 This program is held several times a year.

 Music Care Program

 Hospice Volunteers are the heart of hospice.
 They are compassionate, sensitive individuals who understand how to listen without judgement.
 They respect your need for confidentiality and honour any religious belief without imposing their own values.
-Before engaging with a client they complete a 33 hour training program.

 A Hospice volunteer will companion you and your family during the dying time of your life journey.
 They are available to you from the time of diagnosis until the end.
 They can help you navigate the system and share resource information that is available to you.
 Their compassionate listening skills are a calming gift for you and your family during what is often a very stressful and confusing time.

 This group is for volunteers who want to support Hospice but do not want to work directly with clients.
 For example, these volunteers could help with fundraising events, help with special projects or help in the office when required.